Read an important announcement about Bitcoin from Bitcoin.com.

-Bitcoin Core‘s (BTC) inventor, Satoshi Nakamoto, outlined what Bitcoin Core is in the original 2009 Bitcoin whitepaper—a document which created the roadmap for BTC.
-To date, this is still the most simple and accurate description.
-Bitcoin Core is also known as ‘digital cash’, the first ‘cryptocurrency’, an international payment network, and ‘the internet of money’—but whatever you call it, Bitcoin Core is a revolution that is changing the way people think about and use money.
-On August 1, 2017, a new version of Bitcoin was released that preserved the fast, inexpensive qualities of network transactions.
-This version is called Bitcoin Cash (BCH).
+Bitcoin’s inventor, Satoshi Nakamoto, outlined what Bitcoin is in the original 2009 Bitcoin whitepaper – a document which created the roadmap and social contract for Bitcoin.
+To date, this is still the most simple and accurate description of what Bitcoin is.
+Bitcoin which is also known as ‘digital cash’, the first ‘cryptocurrency’, an international payment network, and ‘the internet of money’ – whatever you want to call it – Bitcoin is a revolution that is changing the way people think about and use money.
+On August 1, 2017, Bitcoin split when there was a permanent fork divergence in the blockchain, thereby creating two blockchains: Bitcoin Core (BTC) and Bitcoin Cash (BCH).
+Bitcoin Cash is the upgraded newer version of Bitcoin which preserves the fast, decentralized, inexpensive qualities of Bitcoin network transactions.

 What is Bitcoin Cash (BCH)?

 Bitcoin Cash (BCH) is a peer-to-peer electronic cash system.
 It is a consensus network that enables a new type of payment method and a completely digital form of money.
 It is a decentralized peer-to-peer payment network that is powered by its users with no central authority or middlemen.

 The creation of Bitcoin Cash required a ‘fork’ or split of the network that resulted in two versions of the Bitcoin network: Bitcoin Cash (BCH) and Bitcoin Core (BTC).
 Bitcoin Cash preserves the instant, exceedingly cheap qualities of Bitcoin transactions and is the version of Bitcoin described in the Satoshi Whitepaper.